OlafenwaMoses/ImageAI/imageai/Detection/Custom/CUSTOMVIDEODETECTION.md

                                           log_progress=True)
 ```

 The difference in the code above and the code for the detection of a video file is that we defined an **OpenCV VideoCapture** instance and loaded the default device camera into it.
 Then we parsed the camera we defined into the parameter **camera_input** which replaces the **input_file_path** that is used for video file.

-\n
 ### Video Analysis
 <div id="videoanalysis"></div>

 **ImageAI** now provide commercial-grade video analysis in the Custom Video Object Detection class, for both video file inputs and camera inputs.
 This feature allows developers to obtain deep insights into any video processed with **ImageAI**.
-This insights can be visualized in real-time, stored in a NoSQL database for future review or analysis. \n
+This insights can be visualized in real-time, stored in a NoSQL database for future review or analysis. <br/>

 For video analysis, the **detectObjectsFromVideo()** now allows you to state your own defined functions which will be executed for every frame, seconds and/or minute of the video detected as well as a state a function that will be executed at the end of a video detection.
 Once this functions are stated, they will receive raw but comprehensive analytical data on the index of the frame/second/minute, objects detected (name, percentage_probability and box_points), number of instances of each unique object detected and average number of occurrence of each unique object detected over a second/minute and entire video.